Quick Links

 The children are challenged to bring the Stone Age, Bronze and Iron Age to life.
 Through recreating life during this time and recounting events, our historians will create a tourist poster for Time Travel Tours for the period which they think was best of the three to live in.
 Our Year 6 audience will read our posters and choose which time period they would like to visit.
 In order to ensure a greater understanding of chronology, the children will also study the theme of tools, farming and burials and how inventions throughout history have impacted on modern day living.

-Year 3 Autumn 2
+Autumn 2 Rationale

 Spring 1